doekman/doekman.github.io/_posts/2020-10-05-Pretty-printing-JSON-with-a-twist.md

 	<div class="NL1"><span>}</span></div>
 </div></html>

 <span class="indent-color">blue</span> Providing the `indent` argument will kick-off the pretty printing.
 A positive integer will indent that many spaces per level.
 If you provide a string, that value is being used per indent-level.
 In this example I specified two spaces.

 <span class="NL1-color">red</span> If `indent` is specified, a newline will be inserted just before the indentation.

 <span class="sep1">green</span> You can also change the separator behavior.
 From the documentation: _"If specified, separators should be an `(item_separator, key_separator)` tuple"_.
 So by providing the tuple `(';', ': ')` for `separators`, one could create _European JSON_.
 Here I provide a semi-colon instead of a comma, which is obviously not valid JSON.
 So just be aware, you could produce invalid JSON with this option.
 However, when `indent` is specified, the tuple `(', ', ': ')` is automatically used, adding spaces after both separators.

-So, these arguments are a bit of a disappointment.
-It doesn't seem possible to format the JSON the way I wanted it.
+So, these arguments were a bit of a disappointment.
+It didn't seem possible to format the JSON the way I wanted it.

-The API provides another option.
+However, the API provides another option.
 We could specify a custom [JSONEncoder][] subclass via the `cls` argument (you can inspect the code I linked to).
 This class is heavily optimized and caters for all sorts of requirements.
 I made a copy of the code, and made some modifications.
 It just seemed like a lot of work.
-The code is not really designed for reuse (for example: encoding value types like boolean), so I decided to take a different route to a solution at this time.
+The code is not really designed for reuse (for example: encoding value types, like boolean, are duplicated multiple times), so I decided to take a different route to a solution at this time.

 Look at the color-coded JSON above.
 What if we replaced <code><span class="sep1">comma</span> <span class="NL1-color">newline</span> <span class="indent-color">indent</span></code> by <code><span class="NL1-color">newline</span> <span class="indent-color">indent</span> <span class="sep1">comma</span></code>?
 Yes, I'm talking string-replacement.
 Any newline in JSON can safely be recognized as whitespace, since newlines in strings are always encoded like `\n` (or when reading code, the newline `\n` is encoded as `\\n`).

 The only tweak we need is there should be a little bit indentation _after_ the comma (group `\2` in the code below).
-The remaining should be _before_ the comma (group `\1`).
+The remaining indentation should be placed _before_ the comma (group `\1`).
 For now, I assumed the indent to be two spaces.
 The `((?:  )*)` construct is to see the two spaces as one "thing", so it could be matched multiple times.
 The `?:` makes sure it is not remembered as a match.
 I do want to match _multiples_ of two spaces here, hence the double parentheses.

 	import re
 	def my_json_pretty_print(json):
 	    return re.sub(r', *\n((?:  )*)(  )', r'\n\1,\2', json)

-As a side-note: since this is a learning exercise, I tried to make the regular expression more readable by using [verbose regular expressions][re_X].
+_As a side-note_: since this is a learning exercise, I tried to make the regular expression more readable by using [verbose regular expressions][re_X].
 The idea about it whitespace (not used in special ways) is ignored, so you can use multi-line strings.
 You also can add comments to parts of the regular expression.
 However, I intend to match whitespace, but I couldn't get it working.
-And because I also didn't think the regular expression was more readable, I abandoned it.
+And because I also didn't think the regular expression was more readable this way, I abandoned it.

 If we combine the two code-snippets from above, we get the following output printed: